freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ```

 - References to file names and path directories (e.g. `package.json`, `src/components`) should be wrapped in `\`` backticks.
 - Multi-line code blocks **must be preceded by an empty line**.
 The next line must start with three backticks followed immediately by one of the [supported languages](https://prismjs.com/#supported-languages).
-To complete the code block, you must start a new line which only has three backticks and **another empty line**.
+To complete the code block, you must start a new line that only has three backticks and **another empty line**.
 See example below:
 - Whitespace matters in Markdown, so we recommend that you make it visible in your editor.

 **Note:** If you are going to use an example code in YAML, use `yaml` instead of `yml` for the language to the right of the backticks.